secretstartups/handbook/sites/handbook/source/handbook/marketing/prescriptive-buyer-journeys/index.html.md

 It’s critical that the message and content are tailored specifically to the target audience.
 Avoid diluting the message and experience by loosely fitting existing content in the journey.
 The content should suit the message exactly.
 If content does not exist, notify the Marketing Program Manager (project manager) and make a plan to create that content.
 This may affect the project timeline.

-#### How to Use the Storyboard Template
+#### How to use the storyboard template
 The first step to creating a full-funnel content journey is to storyboard the narrative.
 Using the template below, write down the message you want to convey at each stage of the funnel.

 Each stage has three message columns.
 When reading across the columns a story should emerge.
 The last column, labeled _bridge_ and closing message should unite the current and next stage messages.
 A *bridge* message can also be used to introduce a new use case.
 For example:

 1. An awareness stage bridge message may show how someone can solve a problem using GitLab technology.
 It doesn’t explicitly call out the benefits of GitLab.
-1. A consideration stage bridge message may show how a customer achieved success with GitLab.
+2. A consideration stage bridge message may show how a customer achieved success with GitLab.
 It explicitly calls out the benefits of GitLab.
-1. A purchase stage closing message may calculate the ROI of implementing GitLab.
+3. A purchase stage closing message may calculate the ROI of implementing GitLab.
 It explicitly demonstrates why their purchase is a good investment.

-### How to Use the Content Journey Template
+### How to use the content journey template
 Once you have completed the storyboard exercise, it’s time to find content that maps to the story.
 Make a new tab in your spreadsheet so that you have the two templates side by side.

 Begin by filling in each offer.
 Offers should be high-impact content that can be put behind a gated or form-fill.
-For example: eBooks, whitepapers, webinars, maturity models, analyst reports.
+For example: eBooks, whitepapers, webinars, maturity models, analyst reports, videos, case studies.
 The content may or may not be gated as part of the digital experience.
 The content you choose for each offer should convey the message you wrote in the storyboard exercise.
 This may mean either altering existing or creating net new content.

 Next, choose your supporting content assets.
 These can be any type of content and should reinforce the main message.
 For example, if your message is “I need to learn how to code” and the offer is an eBook on Coding 101, your supporting assets may be a blog post walking through a practical application and a video highlighting the key takeaways from the eBook.